Entropy and stability of hyperbolic manifolds: Introduction

-The first part of the proof of Theorem \ref{theorem:stable} is based on a certain volume minimization problem in infinite dimension, called the spherical Plateau problem.
+The proof of Theorem \ref{theorem:stable} is closely related to a variational problem in infinite dimension, called the spherical Plateau problem.
 Let $(M,g_0)$ be a closed oriented hyperbolic manifold with its hyperbolic metric and let $\Gamma:=\pi_1(M)$.
-A key step in Besson-Courtois-Gallot's proof of the entropy inequality (\ref{entropy inequality}) is the following remarkable property of hyperbolic metrics: there is a Riemannian isometric embedding of the rescaled hyperbolic manifold $(M, \frac{(n-1)^2}{4n} g_0)$ as a volume minimizing submanifold inside a quotient of the Hilbert unit sphere $S^\infty$ by an action of $\Gamma$.
-That result led us to introduce in \cite{Antoine23a} the spherical Plateau problem for group homology classes.
-In the particular case of a hyperbolic manifold $M$, the set-up we will use is the following: consider the unit sphere $\mathcal{S}(\Gamma)$ in the Hilbert space $\ell^2(\Gamma)$ and let $\Gamma$ act on $\mathcal{S}(\Gamma)$ be the regular representation.
-Denote by $\mathcal{S}(\Gamma)/\Gamma$ the corresponding quotient Hilbert manifold, endowed with the standard round Hilbert-Riemannian metric $\mathbf{g}_{\text{Hil}}$.
-There is a unique homotopy class $\mathscr{F}(M)$ of smooth immersions from $M$ to $\mathcal{S}(\Gamma)/\Gamma$ inducing an isomorphism on the fundamental groups.
+Consider the unit sphere $S^\infty$ in the Hilbert space $\ell^2(\Gamma)$ and let $\Gamma$ act on $S^\infty$ by the regular representation $\lambda_\Gamma$.
+Denote by $S^\infty/\lambda_{\Gamma}(\Gamma)$ the corresponding quotient manifold, endowed with the standard round Hilbert Riemannian metric $\mathbf{g}_{\text{Hil}}$.
+There is a unique homotopy class $\mathscr{H}_M$ of smooth immersions from $M$ to $S^\infty/\lambda_{\Gamma}(\Gamma)$ inducing an isomorphism on the fundamental groups.
 Besson-Courtois-Gallot define the \emph{spherical volume} of $M$ \cite{BCG91} as follows